-SVT is usually paroxysmal and episodes may occur regularly or very infrequently (sometimes years apart).
+SVT is usually paroxysmal (PSVT) and episodes may occur regularly or very infrequently (sometimes years apart).
 Episodes may only last for a few minutes or may last for up to several months.

 SVT is caused by:

 - Disorders of impulse initiation (automatic tachycardias) causing a narrow complex tachycardia.